How Much Are Eye Exams in Canada in 2024?

 Are eye exams covered by provincial health plans?

-Each province has its own provincial healthcare program.
+Each province has its provincial healthcare program.
 For example, in Ontario, it’s OHIP while AHCIP covers Alberta.
 Throughout Canada, provincial healthcare programs vary in coverage of eye exams.
 However, medical emergencies are always covered.

 Indigenous people may have access to Non-Insured Health Benefits (NIHB).
 To be eligible, you need to be a resident of Canada and one of the following: